PaNOSC-ViNYL/SimEx-Lite/README.rst

-The core package of the SIMEX platform providing the calculator interfaces.
+SimEx-Lite is the core package of the SIMEX platform providing the calculator interfaces and data APIs.

 * Free software: GNU General Public License v3